alan-turing-institute/ModMon/docs/model_monitoring_instructions.md

 ### Verify reproducibility

-1. Verify reproducibility with `repro-catalogue` (see [docs](https://repro-catalogue.readthedocs.io/en/latest/example_use.html#run-analysis)) - Firstly we log the reference results (we don't expect to monitor code and data changes with repro-catalogue here):
+1. Verify reproducibility with `repro-catalogue` (see [docs](https://repro-catalogue.readthedocs.io/en/latest/example_use.html#run-analysis)) - Firstly we log the reference results, which we've already committed (we don't expect to monitor code and data changes with repro-catalogue here):
     ```bash
     > cd path/to/model
     > catalogue engage --input_data data --code code